This page guides you through Git setup and contribution process.

 - From now on the PR lives on github’s apache/rocketmq.
 You can use the commenting UI there.

 - If you are looking for a review or wanting to share with someone else please write a note in the comments and don’t worry about automated merging of your PR – you will have to do that later.
 The PR is tied to your branch so you can respond to comments, make fixes, and commit them from your local repo.
-They will appear on the PR page and be mirrored to JIRA and the mailing list.
+They will appear on the PR page and be mirrored to Github issue and the mailing list.

 - When you are satisfied and want to push it to Apache’s remote repo, you can merge this PR.